 Now it’s time to start asking questions to your Ruby on Rails developer to find out what they know!

-Our Ruby questions usually concern the Object Oriented Programming paradigm and object oriented design patterns.
+Our Ruby interview questions usually concern the Object Oriented Programming paradigm and object oriented design patterns.
 Class hierarchies, encapsulation, inheritance, and polymorphism are key concepts that every Ruby on Rails web developer should know well.
 If a programmer correctly answers a list of questions similar to the ones below, then we move forward.
-If they can’t answer them satisfactorily, then the interview is already over.
+Quality preparation for a Ruby job interview is important for a programmer; so if they can’t answer them satisfactorily, then the interview is already over.

 - What is a class?